roberts1000/rspec_n/README.md

     $ rspec_n 5

-As each iteration completes, output is sent to the screen and dumped to a file.
-If you need to examine the detailed output of a run, it is available in the output files.
+As iterations complete, summary output is sent to the screen and detailed output is written to files (in the project's root).

-You can also list one or more paths to target specs.
-You can do anything you would normally do when giving RSpec paths:
+To target specific specs, provide one or more paths.
+You can do anything you would normally do when giving paths to RSpec:

     $ rspec_n 5 spec/path/to/something_spec.rb
     $ rspec_n 5 spec/path/to/folder spec/path/to/some/other/file_spec.rb
     $ rspec_n 5 spec/path/to/folder
     $ rspec_n 5 spec/path/to/something_spec.rb:5

-By default, `--order rand` is sent to RSpec to force it to run specs in random order.
+By default, `--order rand` is always sent to RSpec to force it to run specs in random order.
 You can use a `defined` order if you don't want randomness:

     $ rspec_n 5 --order defined

-Or, let the configuration files in the project determine the order:
+Or, let the RSpec configuration in the project determine the order:

     $ rspec_n 5 --order project

 #### Config file

-You can create `.rspec_n` file in your project's root, and add command line options to it.
-They'll be used if `rspec_n` is run without options.Options are any arguments that start with `-` or `--`.
-For example, `rspec_n 10 spec/some_spec.rb` will make rspec_n consider `.rspec_n`, but `rspec_n 10 -c "rm -rf /tmp/* && bundle exec rspec"` won't.
+You can create a `.rspec_n` file in your project's root and add command line options to it.
+They'll be used if `rspec_n` is run without options.
+Options are any arguments that start with `-` or `--`.
+For example, `rspec_n 10` or `rspec_n 10 spec/some_spec.rb` will make rspec_n consider `.rspec_n`, but `rspec_n 10 -c "rm -rf /tmp/* && bundle exec rspec"` won't.

 Example file format: